Areas of Treatment

 -

-Underminer undermines your confidence, self-esteem and even minimizes your accomplishments and innate strengths
+Underminer minimizes your accomplishments and strengths

 -